cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Factory Resources

-The `taskvine_factory` accepts the arguments `--cores`, `--memory`, `--disk`, and `--gpus` to specify the size of the desired workers.
-Resources may also be specified in the configuration file as follows:
+The `vine_factory` accepts the arguments `--cores`, `--memory`, `--disk`, and `--gpus` to set the size of the desired workers.
+Resources may also be set in the configuration file as follows:

 ```json
 {